 Nearly a decade in the making, we have spent countless hours refining our club testing protocols and data processing methodologies.
-We’ve worked with R&D experts from some of the largest and well-known companies in golf with the singular goal of creating the most comprehensive and informative club tests for the golfing consumer.
+MyGolfSpy has worked with R&D experts from some of the largest and most well-known companies in the golf equipment industry with the singular goal of creating the most comprehensive and informative golf club tests.

-Everything in our tests, the number of testers, the number of shots we collect, the way we analyze data, and even the way we sort and randomize clubs during the tests themselves was directly influenced by our conversations with those experts.
+Everything in our tests – the number of testers, the number of shots we collect, the way we analyze data, and even the way we sort and randomize clubs during the tests is directly influenced by our conversations with industry experts.

 The result is what we believe to be the largest, independent, 100% Datacratic golf club tests conducted on an annual basis.

 While MyGolfSpy is a huge proponent of custom fitting, we also realize that a significant percentage of golfers choose not to be fully fitted for their golf equipment.
 It’s within that reality that Most Wanted was conceived as a test of off-the-rack golf equipment.
 As manufacturers have added adjustability to their clubheads and increased the number of stock shaft offerings, our tests have evolved to what we call fit from stock.
 We fit our testers to the degree possible with each manufacturer’s off-the-rack options.
 This includes changing shafts, making loft/face angle adjustments, and leveraging adjustable weights.
 Within the constraints of the options at our disposal, we make every reasonable effort to optimize each club for each tester.

 For each test, our pool of golfers spans a wide range of ages, swing speeds, handicaps, and abilities.
 Among our regular testers are collegiate golfers, retirees, and average golfers just like you.

 To collect a valid sample size across all testers and all clubs while minimizing the risk of fatigue, each tester takes part in multiple test sessions.
 Depending on the number of clubs, 3 to 8 sessions per test may be required of each tester.